MossGoblin/factorization/README.md

 Antislope as a function of prime factorization composition.
 All numbers with antislope converging to 4 are a product of 2 and a larger prime.
 Similarily the numbers wiht antislope close to 6 are a product of 3 and a larger prime.
 The antislope 9 numbers are 2 x 2 x larger prime.

-Antislope   Prime factors (P - larger prime)
+The product of all the factors of a number except the largest one gives a product that places the number into one of the lines.

-4           2, P
+Antislope   Prime factors (P = larger prime)    number / P 4           2, P                                2
-6           3, P
+6           3, P                                3
-9           2, 2, P
+9           2, 2, P                             4
-10          5, P
+10          5, P                                5
-13          2, 3, P
+13          2, 3, P                             6
-14          7, P
+14          7, P                                7
 (continues)

 **TO BE EXPLORED**

-Derivation of the values antislope limits - 4, 6, 9..
+Derivation of the values of the antislope limits - 4, 6, 9..
 Why these ones?

-Rate of convergens to those limits - why converge at all and why alway from above.
+Rate of convergens to those limits - why converge at all and why alway from above?

 ---
 ## notes on the code and the graph